 Attention high school juniors: Apply to go on an all expense paid trip to the nation’s capital!

-- Tour Dates: June 9 – 15, 2017
+- Tour Dates: June 17 – 23, 2023

-Twins Shannyn and Tyler Carpenter of Zane Trace High School were selected to represent South Central Power on the 2016 Youth Tour in Washington, D.C.
-Shannyn and Tyler joined representatives from Ohio’s 24 other electric cooperatives as they traveled to the nation’s capital.
-They also had the opportunity to participate in Youth Day, where 1,500 students from across the country learn about the rich history of electric cooperatives and the importance of being an active participant in government.
+Our students join representatives from Ohio’s 24 other electric cooperatives as they traveled to the nation’s capital.
+They also have the opportunity to participate in Youth Day, where 1,800 students from across the country learn about the rich history of electric cooperatives and the importance of being an active participant in government.

 In 2022, three children of South Central Power Company members participated in the Washington Youth Tour, a life-changing trip that brings more than a thousand high school juniors and seniors to Washington, D.C., from all across America.
 Paige Arbaugh of Jewett, Grace O’Grady of Pickerington, and Josie Speakman of Stoutsville joined 38 other students from across Ohio for the weeklong trip.

 In 2020, Morgan Anderson from Amanda-Clearcreek High School and Erin Thompson from Logan Elm High School were named our 2020 Ohio’s Electric Cooperatives Youth Tour delegates.
 Unfortunately, the Youth Tour in Washington, D.C., was cancelled due to COVID-19, but Morgan and Erin were invited to participate in a series of virtual events hosted by NRECA.

 In 2019, Parker Hamilton from Teays Valley High School and Kyle Hicks from Amanda Clearcreek were delegates.
 Ty List from Baltimore was the 2018 Youth Tour delegate from South Central Power.